Remls/hijri-date/README.md

 # HijriDate

 Laravel helper package for Hijri dates.
-Supports displaying dates in Dhivehi, Arabic and English.
+Supports displaying dates in Dhivehi, Arabic and English out of the box, with support for further customizations in a language of your choice.

 ## Installation